Skip to Main Content

 Within Arts & Sciences, the style is used in the following disciplines: English Literature, History, and Theatre Studies.
 It may also be used in Aboriginal Studies, Politics, Social Justice, and Sociology.

-Note for postgraduates, researchers, and academic staff: This guide has been adapted from the official Chicago Manual of Style, 17th Edition.
-Some local interpretations have been made in order to suit the needs of undergraduates undertaking coursework that is not for publication.
-If you are a postgraduate student, a researcher, or plan to publish your material, the Library recommends consulting the original Chicago Manual of Style Online via the link below for more detailed instructions.
+Note for postgraduates, researchers, and staff: This guide has been adapted from the official Chicago Manual of Style, 18th ed.
+In order to suit the needs of undergraduates undertaking coursework, some of the examples in this guide do not strictly comply with Chicago rules.
+Library staff recommend postgraduate students, researchers, and anyone who plans to publish their material online, should consult the Chicago Manual of Style Online via the link below, and to find further instructions and examples.

 Overview